KittyGiraudel/site/_posts/2018-01-08-little-steps-for-accessibility-at-n26.md

 ---

 In the future, we might be able to access the Accessibility Object Model (or AOM for short) to unit-test accessibility.
 The Web Incubator Community Group is pushing for a proper [AOM](https://github.com/wicg/aom) implementation.
 If Chromium ever gets to implement it, we’ll be able to use it through Puppeteer which opens a whole new world for testing accessibility.
-If you are interested in the topic, I highly recommend [“Why you can't test a screen reader (yet)!”](https://robdodson.me/why-you-cant-test-a-screen-reader-yet/) for Rob Dodson.
+If you are interested in the topic, I highly recommend [“Why you can’t test a screen reader (yet)!”](https://robdodson.me/why-you-cant-test-a-screen-reader-yet/) for Rob Dodson.

 ## Wrapping things up